 “We know that diet is the leading contributor to the composition of the gut microbiota,” says Dr Jacka.

-“The gut microbiota affect all the other parameters that are relevant to mental disorder – the stress response, neurotransmitter levels, brain plasticity, the immune system.
+“The gut microbiota affects all the other parameters that are relevant to mental disorder – the stress response, neurotransmitter levels, brain plasticity, the immune system.
 All of these things are affected by the gut microbiota, probably to a great extent, and influenced by diet.”